hbjorgo/Maxustech-MW0582TR11/README.md

 # Maxustech-MW0582TR11

 MW0582TR11 is a doppler radar module from Maxustech.
 It's a radar capable of detecting motion up to ~10m.
-The datasheet is doesn't contain much information, and I haven't found much online, so here is my findings.
+The datasheet doesn't contain much information, and I haven't found much online, so here is my findings.
 ## Pinout
-Vin (5V)
+- Vin (5V)
-Gnd
+- Gnd
-Vout
+- Vout
-Rx
+- Rx
-Tx
+- Tx

-Vin: 5V power
+- Vin: 5V power
-Gnd: ground
+- Gnd: ground
-Vout: a signal that is normally low (0V), but high (5V) for some time when movement is detected Rx and Tx are for serial communication (5V) (512000 baud)
+- Vout: a signal that is normally low (0V), but high (5V) for some time when movement is detected
+- Rx and Tx are for serial communication (5V) (512000 baud)

 ## Configuration